Team-Silver-Sphere/SquadJS/README.md

     - `buildPoolFromLayerNames` - Builds the Squad layers list from a list of layers. `filter` should be a list of layers, e.g. `"filter": ["Sumari AAS v1", "Fool's Road AAS v1"]`.
   * `filter` - Described above.
   * `activeLayerFilter` - Filters layers live as server information updates, e.g. if the player count exceeds a certain amount a layer may no longer be in the filter.
-    - `historyResetTime` - After this number of miliseconds the layer history is no longer considered.
+    - `historyResetTime` - After this number of milliseconds the layer history is no longer considered.
     - `layerHistoryTolerance` - A layer can only be played again after this number of layers.
     - `mapHistoryTolerance` - A map can only be played again after this number of layers.
     - `gamemodeHistoryTolerance` - A gamemode can only be played again after this number of layers.
 Gamemodes can be specified individually inside the object.
 If they are not listed then the filter is not applied.